MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-sql-resource-provider.md

 There are several things you need to know before using SQL resource provider:

 - Users can only create and manage individual databases.
-Database Server Instance is not accessible to end users.
+Database Server instance is not accessible to end users.
 This may limit compatibility with on-premises database applications that need access to master or temp DB or dynamically manage databases.
-- Azure Stack operator is responsible for deploying, updating, securing, configuring and maintaining the SQL and mySQL database servers and hosts.
+- Azure Stack operator is responsible for deploying, updating, securing, configuring and maintaining the SQL database servers and hosts.
 The RP service does not provide any host and database server instance management functionality.
 - Databases from different users in different subscriptions may be located on the same database server instance.
-The RP does not provide any mechanisms for isolating databases on different hosts or database server instances.
+The RP does not provide any mechanism for isolating databases on different hosts or database server instances.
-- The RPs do not provide any reporting on tenant usage of databases.
+- The RP do not provide any reporting on tenant usage of databases.

 ## SQL resource provider adapter architecture